vpenso/vagrant-playground/slurm/rpm-build/README.md

-Test custom build Slurm RPMs by coping packages from `~/rpmbuild/RPMS/x86_64/` from the host to `/localrepo` in the Vagrant instance.
+Test custom build Slurm RPMs…

+- …by coping packages from `~/rpmbuild/RPMS/x86_64/` from the host
+- …to `/localrepo` in the Vagrant instance

 [`Vagrantfile`](Vagrantfile) performs the following configuration:

 ```bash